silmae/camazing/docs/install.md

 This also installs the necessary packages for building the documentation locally with `cd docs && make html`.

-### Note on GeniCam bindings and Python 3.8 on Windows
+### Note on GenICam bindings and Python 3.8 on Windows

 Currently `camazing` relies on the genicam2 Python bindings which do not seem to available for Python 3.8 on Windows, requiring the use of Python 3.7 or